 Ian Murphy has more than a decade of experience as a senior manager in marketing, communications and public relations.
 During this time, he designed and managed a diverse portfolio of projects and promotions for companies ranging from Fortune 100 corporations to entrepreneurial start-ups, small businesses and non-profit organizations.
 His experience includes a very strong record of innovative marketing and awareness campaigns and the generation of billions of positive media impressions for clients and employers.

-In 2004, Ian publicized the first private flights to space for the X PRIZE Foundation.
-Reuters News Service reported later that only one other story that year had greater coverage than the winning of the $10 million Ansari X PRIZE.
-In January of 2005, as Director of Communications for the X PRIZE Foundation, he helped design, produce and promote the first two Wirefly X PRIZE Cup events and the $2.5 million Northrop Grumman Lunar Lander Challenge.
-In addition to events and public relations, his duties included producing and editing all video material, podcasts and websites, as well as, conducting media research for new prizes for fuel efficiency, genomics, nanotechnology, education and the environment.
+In 2004, he publicized the first private flights to space for the X PRIZE Foundation.
+Reuters News Service reported as the 2nd most reported story that year.
+In January of 2005, as Director of Communications for the X PRIZE Foundation, he helped design, produce and promote the first two Wirefly X PRIZE Cup events and the $2.5M Northrop Grumman Lunar Lander Challenge.
+In addition to events and public relations, his duties included producing and editing all video material, podcasts and websites, as well as, conducting research for new X Prizes for fuel efficiency, genomics, nanotechnology, education and the environment.
 In late 2006, he successfully publicized the largest medical prize in history -- the $10 million Archon X PRIZE for Genomics.

 1) We don't build, grow, create and design as much as we used to.
-Somehow we went from the source of new idea's products and innovations to the consumer of these things.
+Somehow we went from the source of new ideas products and innovations to the consumer of these things.
 A nation of buying, trading and selling is not sustainable and we MUST get back to an economy driven by creation.

 2) There is a psychological phenomenon that every single person who has traveled to space has independently reported experiencing (even the first Russian cosmonauts).
 It's called the Overview Effect, coined by Frank White in 1987.
 Simply put, by seeing the earth from space a person's attitude is fundamentally changed into one that ceases to see cultural, national or racial boundaries or classifications.
 This overriding feeling of universal connection altered the way they live their lives forever.
 Private space tourism is the pathway to this euphoric enlightenment and imagine a day when just about anyone on the planet has a chance to experience the overview effect for themselves.

 I was introduced to TED by Peter Diamandis in 2004 when he was working on his talk for the X PRIZE.
 I watched and enjoyed the talks once they began going online a few years ago.
 In 2010, I was recruited by USC to run TEDxUSC, which was the first TEDx event ever held.
 I've been fully immersed in the TEDx world ever since.
 I helped start the TEDxSoCal Organizers network in 2011 and I sit on the advisory board of more than a dozen TEDx events.
-In December of 2012 I was the MC for TEDxSantaMonica Youth, which was one of the more fun experiences of my life.
+In December of 2012, I was the MC for TEDxSantaMonica Youth, which was one of the more fun experiences of my life.
 In September 2013, I produced TEDxVeniceBeach, which is a 300 person, invite only TEDx focused on community and culture in the bay cities.
 In October of 2013, I co-hosted TEDxPCC in Pasadena with fellow TEDster John Bates.
 I look forward to giving a TED talk one day on private space travel or the RGB (design term) of human behavior.